doublea1186/challengepy/README.md

 After you are logged in, you can use the endpoint /api/clubs/forms to upload files to clubs.
 The form submission page is a route created by one of the html templates.
 Currently when submitting the file it does nothing, because I have not had time to implement it, but further functionality is quite simple to do at this point.

+## Improvements to be made given more time

+1. Realistically the database would not use the pickle library, instead it would have been tied into an SQL database hosted in the cloud.
+2. The file structure would also be different, making different routers for things related to users and a different router for things related to clubs.
+3. Code can be more efficient in terms of checking for already existing users/clubs using a SQL database, but since the data is stored locally the lack of speed efficiency in return for time efficiency is a necessary sacrifice.
+4. Routing the website to an ngrok base would be preferable for this so that other users can access the url endpoint.
+5. File submission page would preferably save files for clubs under a different database instead of doing nothing.
+6. Unit tests would be made for outside users to test initial functionality.